RichFesler/node-red-gps-fuzzer/README.md

 ### ⚙️ What It Does

-- Adds randomized error up to ±15 miles from the actual position
+- Adds randomized error up to a configurable distance and altitude
-- Modifies altitude within ±100 feet
 - Produces realistic lat/lon drift using spherical trigonometry
-- Defaults lat/lon/alt to `0` if not provided
+- Leaves missing GPS values untouched (defaults to 0)

 ---